-Coyote Trail, off Drake Road (.99 miles) is a designated accessible trail for for hunting and wildlife viewing.
+Coyote Trail, off Drake Road (.99 miles) is a designated motorized access route for people with qualifying disabilities for for hunting and wildlife viewing.
 A permit from Motorized Access Program for People with Disabilities (MAPPWD) can be obtained from the nearest DEC office.
 (N44.16745, W75.87687)

 How We Manage Coyote State Forest

 Among the common tree species found here are aspen, white pine, hemlock, and red maple.
 Because of the wet ground conditions, timber harvesting from this state forest is extremely limited.
 Foot access to the area is from the west, along the Coyote trail.
 This trail is limited to motor vehicle access for people with disabilities by permit.

 DEC is developing a management plan which will describe the management activities for these lands.
 In addition to management objectives, the Ontario Plains UMP will contain detailed information on natural features, recreational infrastructure, geology, natural & human history, habitats, wildlife, fisheries and much more.

 If you have questions and/or comments about Unit Management Plans, or want to be sure you are included in any mailings about public meetings on this state forest, please email us at firstname.lastname@example.org.